pgugger/TranscriptomeAnalysis/Exercise3.md

 The list of genes in each module will be useful for further exploration of functional annotation and enrichment tomorrow.
 The specific hub genes might also have interesting functions that interact with many other genes.
 Which genes are hub genes in your analysis?
 Look up their functions in the annotation files I included in the reference transcriptome folder.
 Anything interesting?

-So far what we have learned is that there is a large group of genes that show similar expression patterns as represented by one large module, plus a smaller module that must exhibit somewhat different expression patterns.
-This simple scenario may not be typical, as normally we would see more modules with fewer genes in each.
-Smaller modules might make it easier to narrow down interesting genes for further analysis.
-Nonetheless, there is more we can do to see what might explain (or be correlated with) the large cluster of co-expressed genes.
+So far what we have learned is that there are several groups of genes that show similar expression patterns as represented by thier respective modules.
+Modules might make it easier to narrow down interesting genes for further analysis.
+Nonetheless, there is more we can do to see what might explain (or be correlated with) the co-expressed modules.

 ### Network visualization